- Learning the terms and process of weaving

 - Paper cutter (optional)

-- Approximately 4- x 5-inch pieces of soft packaging foam for paint pads (one for every two children)
+- Approximately 4- by 5-inch pieces of soft packaging foam for paint pads (one for every two children)

 - Liquid tempera paints